 If slipcovers make you think of a very particular era—maybe when everyone’s couches were inexplicably covered in plastic, or maybe just the last few decades of your grandmother’s unchanged living room—we want to expand your horizons.

 First, take a walk with us through the history of upholstery and the animal hides, hay stuffing, and horse hair of yesteryear, as well as the lavish parlors of British aristocracy.
-(Did you know that Jane Austen mentioned needing to repair a “sofa-cover” in a letter in 1807?
+Did you know that Jane Austen mentioned needing to repair a “sofa-cover” in a letter in 1807?

+What Are Slipcovers?
 What Is Upholstery?
-What Are Slipcovers?